structured-query-language/structured-query-language.github.io/skyline-query-pareto-set-maxima.md

 # Skyline Query
-Skyline, also known as Pareto Frontier or Pareto Set in Business Management or Maxima in Computional Geometry, is a usefuk technique in multi-criteria analysis and decision support.
-Skyline aims to identity points in n-dimensions that are not dominated by any other point.
+Skyline, also known as Pareto Frontier or Pareto Set in Business Management or Maxima in Computional Geometry, is a useful technique in multi-criteria analysis and decision support.
+Skyline aims to identify points in n-dimensions that are not dominated by any other point.
 In other words, a Skyline is formed using points that are best in at least one dimension and at least as good as other best points in every other dimension.
 The following plot illustrates a Skyline in 2-dimensional space

 ![image](https://github.com/structured-query-language/structured-query-language.github.io/assets/121721444/62ca294d-82b6-4418-a21a-334b182462ad)